JimmyBoomBots3000/JimmyBoomBots3000.github.io/index.md

 >
 > ...Grazioso Salvare is seeking a software application that can work with existing data from the animal shelters to identify and categorize available dogs.
 Global Rain has contracted for a full stack development of this application that will include a database and a client-facing web application dashboard.
 Grazioso Salvare will use this dashboard to interact with and visualize data from a MongoDB database.
 The dashboard must be a user-friendly, intuitive interface that will reduce user errors and training time.

 What I produced was a web app, written front-to-back in Python.
 To take this demo out of the classroom (where it ran entirely on localhost resources), I have it hosted on Heroku, and established my own MongoDB cluster to house the same data that was used in the original project.
+The interface has also been cleaned up a bit, and is now utilizing the Bootstrap front-end framework.
 Take it for a spin at [graziososalvare.herokuapp.com](https://graziososalvare.herokuapp.com/).

 Source code is at [github.com/JimmyBoomBots3000/GraziosoSalvare](https://github.com/JimmyBoomBots3000/GraziosoSalvare).